glchavez/Horiseon-Refactor/README.md

 # Horiseon-Refactor

-## Description

-This repository (Horiseon-Refactor) was about improving the accessibility of a current web page for the fictional company Horiseon.
+This repository was about improving the accessibility of a current web page for the fictional company Horiseon.

+## Overview

 Given a starting html and css file, I was able to implement my knowledge and skill to refactor the web page into something that was more accessible and organized for other users.
 The opportunity to practice my web development skills in a simulated real-world situation was of great motivation, providing me with a sense of what is to come in this career field.

 In addition to making the web page more accessible, fixing minor errors and organizing the css file was of top priority.
 Within the html file I added semantic html elements, corrected a partially functioning navigation bar, and created a descriptive title of the web page.
 Within the css file I added comments of what each bit of code was responsible for and consolidated the code to make it concise and organized.